Pierre Colombet - Violin

 Raphaël Merlin - Violoncello

-After studies with the Quatuor Ysaÿe in Paris and with Gábor Takács, Eberhard Feltz and György Kurtág, the quartet had an unprecedented victory at the ARD Music Competition 2004.
-This marked the beginning of their rise, which has culminated in numerous prizes and awards including the 2007 Borletti-Buitoni Trust and – as first ensemble ever - the 2019 Frankfurt Music Prize.
+After studies with Quatuor Ysaÿe in Paris as well as with Gábor Takács, Eberhard Feltz and György Kurtág, the unprecedented and outstanding success at the 2004 ARD Music Competition followed, marking the beginning of Quatuor Ébène's rise to fame, which resulted in numerous other prizes and awards.
+In 2005 the quartet was awarded the Belmont Prize of the Forberg-Schneider Foundation, in 2007 it was prizewinner of the Borletti-Buitoni Trust, and in 2019 - as first ensemble ever - it was honored with the Frankfurt Music Prize.

-Marie Chilemme Viola by Marcellus Hollmayr, Füssen (1625)
+Marie Chilemme plays a viola by Marcellus Hollmayr, Füssen (1625) loaned by the Forberg-Schneider Foundation, formerly played by Mathieu Herzog.

 Please do not make any changes, omissions or additions unless authorized by artist management.